chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Time spent planning tests instead of immediately patching the offending code line.", "PROJECT NOTE": "Other components also use runWithModalProgressBlocking; consider auditing CustomTypeApplier and PyIntroduceParameterObjectProcessor.", "NEW INSTRUCTION": "WHEN stack trace points to a project file and line THEN open file and implement minimal fix first" }

+[2025-12-20 19:53] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "search for RenameFileFix",
+    "MISSING STEPS": "update tests, run build, update inspection description", "BOTTLENECK": "Tried to run tests with a non-existent tool instead of project build system.", "PROJECT NOTE": "Use Gradle via bash to run tests and adjust expectations for WARNING severity.", "NEW INSTRUCTION": "WHEN tests or build are required THEN run Gradle via bash (e.g., ./gradlew test)" }